English Electric Lightning - Memories

-The following article was kindly supplied by Wing Cdr. (retd) Brian Carroll, who has flown the Lightning in both RAF and RSAF service, and also flew the F-15 in RSAF service.
-As such he is one of the few pilots qualified to compare the two, and I think it makes interesting reading.
+The following article was kindly supplied by Wing Cdr. (retd) Brian Carroll, who flew the Lightning in both RAF and RSAF service, and also flew the F-15 in RSAF service.
+As such he was one of the few pilots qualified to compare the two, and I think it makes interesting reading.
 Brian was one of the pilots called in to fast-taxi preserved Lightnings, and could often be found at Bruntingthorpe in XS904 or XR728 or at Cranfield in XS458.
 Sadly he passed away in December 2004.
 This article is presented in his memory.

 Quite where to start is difficult - two high performance aircraft, but from differing eras.
 The Lightning concept dates back to a period just after the end of WWII, though it was not until 1947 that an experimental study contract was approved, and another two years before a contract was given for two prototypes and an airframe to be used for static tests.
 The P1 took to the air on the 4th of August, 1954.
 With that in mind, it must be appreciated that a gap of some 18 years exists separates the development of the two aircraft, so some of the differences are bound to be significant.
 The F-15 Eagle was barely on the drawing boards in 1967, though by 1974 it was challenging the MiG-25 "Foxbat" for various climb to height records and also the absolute altitude record for this type of aircraft.
 A little more of that later on.